 Willamalane Park and Recreation District actively promotes inclusive practices in order to meet the needs of participants, families and staff in our programs.
 Everyone is welcome to attend Willamalane programs and facilities regardless of ability, background, culture, religion, gender or economic circumstances.
 Through inclusive practice, we aim to reflect our wider community and promote positive attitudes to the similarities and differences in each other.
 In adherence to the Americans with Disabilities Act, we strive to offer reasonable accommodations to enable people with disabilities to become fully included in our programs and facilities.

 Please complete an accommodation request form available for download above or at Bob Keefer Center.
-Return the form to the inclusion coordinator by email: email@example.com, or mail to 250 S. 32nd St., Springfield, OR 97478.
+Return the form to Ryan Taxara by email: firstname.lastname@example.org, or mail to 250 S. 32nd St., Springfield, OR 97478.

 The accommodations request form must be received at least two weeks prior to the date needed.

 The inclusion coordinator will conduct an initial assessment by contacting the guardians of the patron or the patron themselves prior to the beginning of the program/facility use.
 The coordinator will then create an accommodation plan for the program/facility staff.
 Willamalane reserves the right to deny a request if: modifications are not supported by the data in the assessment or documentation; the patron does not meet the essential eligibility criteria; or the request does not fall under the requirements of the Americans with Disabilities Act.